imdeepmind/imdeepmind.github.io/docs/programming-languages/python/pythonic-code.md

 ### Example 3: Unpacking in Function Arguments

-You can also use unpacking when passing arguments to functions.
+We can also use unpacking when passing arguments to functions.

 ```python
 def add(x, y):